-See Appendix VII for specific National and International measures and guidelines for mitigating COVID-19 infection on the worksite.
+See Appendix V for specific National and International measures and guidelines for mitigating COVID-19 infection on the worksite.

-13. TRAINING IN ENVIRONMENTAL AND SOCIAL AWARENESS
+13.0 TRAINING IN ENVIRONMENTAL AND SOCIAL AWARENESS

-The Contractor should ensure that all designated employees are aware of the relevant environmental and social requirements as stipulated in local environmental legislation and the World Bank's environmental and social safeguards and which will be included in the Contract specifications.
+The Contractor should ensure that all concerned employees are aware of the relevant environmental and social requirements as stipulated in local environmental legislation and the Contract specifications.
 The Contractor is responsible for providing appropriate training to all staff.
 This should be tailored to suit their level of responsibility for environmental and social matters.
-The Contractor should also ensure that all site staff members are aware of the emergency response procedures.
-All staff should receive environmental and social induction training and managerial staff should receive additional training.
+The Contractor should also ensure that all site staff members are aware of the emergency response procedures and the Chance Find Procedures.
+All staff should receive environmental induction training and managerial staff should receive additional training.
 Training should also include overview of the conditions contained in the Code of Conduct.